Janesh7/CPP_DSA/Binary Search/readme.md

 Applications of Binary search:
 - Find lower bound
 - Find upper bound
-- Finding the number of occurence
+- Finding the number of occurence -> This can be simply done by : Upper Bound - Lower Bound + 1 ie find the first and the last occurences and then L-F+1 to get the no of occurences
 - Find Pivot element
 - Searching in rotated array
 - FInding answer by reducing the search space